edpichler/snippets.pichler.network/content/_index.md

 date: 2021-05-13T18:56:45+02:01
 draft: false
 ---
-## Software Engineer and entrepreneur
+## Software Engineer and Entrepreneur

 I have more than a decade of experience in the software industry.
 I have designed and worked in on all phases of the development cycle, requirements, design, construction, quality assurance, working on the construction of new products and also maintaining established ones.
 I have done it for several platforms, like desktop, web, hardware integration and mainframes.
 I worked for companies and also co-founded my own.
 I love technology, automation, and entrepreneurship.